luyadev/luya-module-forms/README.md

 ## Create Custom Form Field Blocks

-The default blocks may not suit your use case, therefore its very easy to create your own from input block:
+The default blocks may not suit your needs, therefore its possible to create your own from input block:

 ```php
 class MyDropDownBlock extends PhpBlock